-Hypertext Interview with Michele Morano
+Hypertext Interview With Michele Morano

-Interviewed by Anita Gill
+By Anita Gill

 Whenever I pick up a memoir or collection of essays, I first read the disclaimer where the author states the following is an account based on their memories, faulty as they are.
 It is a space where the author acknowledges that they had to do their best to fill in details and check records, along with the fact that some characters might have not-so-positive attributes.
 In Morano’s second essay collection, Like Love, she delves into the murky moments around love, such as crushes, infatuations, and desires.
 Unearthing these stories may appear salacious, but she approaches the subject in relation to numerous loves from her life, including her mother.
 Since Morano was approaching her personal stories about past attractions, I wanted to know how she would handle the tricky issue of turning real people into characters.
 The answer: “I have, however, altered identifying details to preserve the privacy of some people whose good or bad fortune led their lives to intersect with mine.”